Traben-0/Entity_Texture_Features/readMeAssets/EMISSIVE_GUIDE.md

 </td>
 <td>

-This image shows an example of the Default *"Bright"* rendering mode
+This image shows an example of the optional *"Bright"* rendering mode

-- supports shaders *(E.G shaders likely will glow or bloom these emissives by default)*
+- is brighter than Optifine emissives
+- are noticeably bright in sunlight and can look out of style with vanilla
+- typically, has more bloom with shaders
 - has global illumination and does not shade differently over the model
-- brighter than Dull mode
+- brighter than Default *"Dull"* mode

 </td>
 </tr>